 We recognise that choosing a university and studying overseas can be one of the most important decisions you will make.
-Our Student Recruitment Team is here to help you study in Germany at GISMA.
+Our Student Recruitment Team is here to help you study in Germany or the United Kingdom with GISMA Business School.

 Germany is a well-regarded, vibrant state, known for its cosmopolitan outlook and roaring economy.
 There are plenty of employment opportunities here for students and graduates; and with a high standard of living, international students can expect to live comfortably and safely.